 AMY E. GRAVELL

-marketing and development director for Tockwotton Home senior living community, and director of admissions for The Prout School, a college preparatory high school.
-Amy serves as president of the board of directors for the Association of Fundraising Professionals – RI Chapter (AFP-RI).
+development director for Tockwotton Home senior living community, and director of admissions for The Prout School, a college preparatory high school.
+Amy serves as immediate past-president of the board of directors for the Association of Fundraising Professionals – RI Chapter (AFP-RI), and is a Clifton Strengths coach for Leadership Rhode Island.
 Formerly a member of the Boys & Girls Clubs of America Professional Association, she was named 2015 Northeast Professional of the Year.
-Past professional afﬁliations include Shri Service Corps, providing free yoga and wellness programs to underserved populations in Rhode Island, and the City of Pawtucket’s Advisory Commission on Arts and Culture.
+Past professional afﬁliations include Shri Service Corps, providing free yoga outreach programs to cultivate compassionate, balanced, and inclusive communities, and the City of Pawtucket’s Advisory Commission on Arts and Culture.
 Amy has a B.A. in sociology from Wheaton College in Norton, Mass., with a concentration in women and family studies.
 She is a graduate of Leadership Rhode Island and Boys & Girls Clubs of America’s Advanced Leadership Program.